zenseact/zmbt-framework/docs/signal-mapping.md

 ### Signal type decoration

-The predicate expressions described above knows nothing about actual operations - to apply them to a particular value, they need an operator handler.
+The predicate expressions described above know nothing about actual operations - to apply them to a particular value, they need an operator handler.

 The default `GenericSignalOperator` does most of comparisons in an intuitive